Learning theory (education): Educational neuroscience

 American Universities such as Harvard, Johns Hopkins, and University of Southern California began offering majors and degrees dedicated to educational neuroscience or neuroeducation in the first decade of the twenty-first century.
 Such studies seek to link an understanding of brain processes with classroom instruction and experiences.
 Neuroeducation analyzes biological changes in the brain from processing new information.
 It looks at what environmental, emotional, and social situations best help the brain store and retain new information via the linking of neurons—and best keep the dendrites from being reabsorbed, losing the information.
 The 1990s were designated "The Decade of the Brain", and advances took place in neuroscience at an especially rapid pace.
 The three dominant methods for measuring brain activities are event-related potential, functional magnetic resonance imaging and magnetoencephalography (MEG).

 The integration and application to education of what we know about the brain was strengthened in 2000 when the American Federation of Teachers stated: "It is vital that we identify what science tells us about how people learn in order to improve the education curriculum."
 What is exciting about this new field in education is that modern brain imaging techniques now make it possible, in some sense, to watch the brain as it learns, and the question then arises: can the results of neuro-scientific studies of brains as they are learning usefully inform practice in this area?
-The neuroscience field is young.
 Researchers expected that new technologies and ways of observing will produce new scientific evidence that helps refine the paradigms of what students need and how they learn best.
-In particular, it may bring more informed strategies for teaching students with learning disabilities.